 Keywords: Repair; Circular Economy; Temporal Dimensions; Systems-Thinking; Life Cycle Thinking; Industrial Ecology

 Abstract: Research into repair within the circular economy (CE) typically focuses on technical aspects of design, policy, and markets, and often assumes simplified conditions for the user/owner and the product-system to explain the barriers to scaling repair activities.
-However, factors occurring at pre-use stages of the product’s life cycle can significantly influence whether, and to what extent, repair is viable or possible, i.e., warranty duration, after-sale service provision, and access to necessities.affect ability, difficulty, and thus, the likelihood of repair activities being performed at each stage of the product’s life-cycle.
-Drawing from the literature, and applying inductive systems-thinking tools, we propose a framework for considering the “System of Repairability delineate temporal dimensions one's ‘ability to repair’, as a product progresses through different life-cycle phases (i.e., breakdown vs. repair vs. disposal), and the point(s) at which the repair is considered or attempted (i.e., year of usage).
-By integrating life cycle and temporal (time-based) dimensions into a broad System of Repairability framework, we clarify relevant interconnections, iterations, sequences, and timing of decision-points, stakeholders, and necessary conditions to facilitate aat the individual level, and thus intervention strategies for scaling repair within CE.
+However, factors occurring at pre-use stages of the product’s life cycle can significantly influence whether, and to what extent, repair is viable or possible, i.e., warranty duration, after-sale service provision, and access to necessities.
+The passing of time can directly and indirectly affect the ability, difficulty, and thus, the likelihood of repair activities being performed at each stage of the product’s life-cycle.
+Drawing from the literature and applying inductive systems-thinking tools, we propose a framework for considering the “System of Repairability”.
+We delineate how the passing of time (temporal dimensions) affects one's ‘ability to repair’, as a product progresses through different life-cycle phases (i.e., breakdown vs. repair vs. disposal), and the point(s) at which the repair is considered or attempted (i.e., year of usage).
+By integrating life cycle and temporal (time-based) dimensions into a broad System of Repairability framework, we clarify relevant interconnections, iterations, sequences, and timing of decision-points, stakeholders, and necessary conditions to facilitate an outcome of successful repair at the individual level, and thus intervention strategies for scaling repair within CE.
 We discuss how a policy mix that can address the life cycle of products and the repair system more holistically.
 We conclude with a future outlook on how temporal dimensions can inform policy strategies and future research.

 INTRODUCTION

 Repair is defined as a process through which a specified fault in a product is addressed to restore functionality and prolong product lifetime, thus enabling “slower consumption” and value-retention within a circular economy (CE) (Nasr et al. 2018; Cooper 2005).
-A new European standard defines repair as ‘a process of returning a faulty product to a condition where it can fulfil its intended use (EN 45554 2020).
+A new European standard defines repair as ‘a process of returning a faulty product to a condition where it can fulfil its intended use’ (EN 45554 2020).
 Systematic study and understanding of repair activities, and the inherent associated economic, social, and environmental opportunities, is lacking in contemporary literature (Cooper and Salvia 2018; Niskanen et al. 2021).
-The repairability of products is impacted by various factors that depend on the product’s life cycle stage (e.g., before breakage) (McLaren et al. 2020; Svensson-Hoglund et al. 2021), and accordingly, temporal (time-related) dimensions of repair are either determined, or influenced by product design choices, manufacturing, warranty coverage, use-conditions, and locus of control
+The repairability of products is impacted by various factors that depend on the product’s life cycle stage (e.g., before breakage) (McLaren et al. 2020; Svensson-Hoglund et al. 2021), and accordingly, temporal (time-related) dimensions of repair are either determined, or influenced by the “System of Repairability”, which includes but is not limited to: product design choices, manufacturing, warranty coverage, use-conditions, and owner/user locus of control.
+Meadows (2008, pg.
+11) clarified that “…a system is set of interconnected elements that is coherently organized in a way that achieves something.”
+Accordingly, the system of repairability refers to the diverse range of interconnected elements that, when organized coherently, results in an outcome of successful product repair.

 Repair within a Circular Economy